grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 AbsoluteFilePath filePath = dirPath + fileName;
 ```

-Of course, we create conversion methods only where they make sense from the point of view of the domain we are modeling.
+Of course, we create conversion methods only where they make sense in the domain we are modeling.
 We wouldn't put a conversion method inside `AbsoluteDirectoryPath` that would combine it with another `AbsoluteDirectoryPath`[^pathscomplex].

 ### Delegated variability

-Finally, we can achieve variability by delegating the varying behavior to an interface and have the value object accept that interface implementation as a method parameter.
+Finally, we can achieve variability by delegating the varying behavior to an interface and have the value object accept an implementation of the interface as a method parameter.
 An example of this would be the `Product` class from the previous chapter that had the following method declared:

 ```csharp
 public string ToString(Format format);